maxxiimo/the-front-end-manifesto/appendices.md

 2. [BrandColors][]

-    > A collection of major brand color codes curated by Galen Gidman.
+    > A collection of major brand color codes...

 3. [Fifty Shades of Grey: A Review][Gray Shades]